docusign/docusign-esign-csharp-client/README.md

 * DocuSign Developer account (Free)
 * Microsoft Visual Studio

 You can create your free dev account at the [DocuSign DevCenter](https://www.docusign.com/developer-center) using this [registration from](https://www.docusign.com/developer-center/get-started).
-You will need the **Integrator Key** from your developer account in order to use the DocuSign NuGet Client.
+You will need the **Integrator Key** from your developer account in order to use the DocuSign .NET Client.
 See [Common Terms](https://www.docusign.com/developer-center/explore/overview) for an explantion of the basic components of the DocuSign platform.

 Quickstart Guide
 ----------

-### Add the DocuSign NuGet Client to your project
+### Add the DocuSign .NET Client to your project

-Follow these steps to add the DocuSign NuGet Client to your project:
+Follow these steps to add the DocuSign .NET Client to your project:

 * In Visual Studio open existing project or create a new one.
 * Go to **Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution**.